manimal1/headless-wordpress-react/README.md

 ### 1.5 In Settings > JSON API, activate 'Core', 'Posts', and 'User'

-### 1.6 In Pages, add two new pages: pages, and profile
+### 1.6 In Pages, add two new pages: pages, and profile.
+Add more if you like :)

-### 1.7 In Posts, add New Posts so you have at least 4
+### 1.7 In Posts, add New Posts so you have something to display

 ## 2.0 Setup - Client side React App